Commercial Refrigeration Equipment

 With such a broad range of products falling in to the commercial refrigeration category, adopting a one-size-fits all approach to specification is not likely to result in the most appropriate fridge or freezer being chosen.
 We would always recommend an application-specific approach to finding the right refrigeration solution, however there are some important factors to bear in mind which are common across all types of equipment.

-It goes without saying that the chief function of a fridge or freezer is to keep produce at a desired temperature – be it cool or frozen.
+It goes without saying that the chief function of a commercial fridge or freezer is to keep produce at a desired temperature – be it cool or frozen.
 For this to work effectively, there needs to be sufficient capacity within the unit to accommodate the desired volume of produce, and allow sufficient airflow around the product to maintain the required temperature.
 Overload the fridge, and air will not be able to circulate and the food in question is at risk of not being cool enough to retain its freshness, and could spoil much faster than anticipated.

 Given variations in temperature are regularly deemed as the main cause of food spoilage in a professional kitchen, Electrolux Professional refrigeration equipment employs Optiflow intelligent air circulation system, to maintain a constant interior temperature no matter how many times the door is opened and closed.